CBD – the Rising Star of the Beauty Market

 Remedi also sells a topical cream that is specifically designed to help people with recent tattoos deal with the irritated and inflamed skin by using CBD’s anti-inflammatory properties.
 Now, I do not have any recent tattoos so I couldn’t try this product on myself, but according to people who have tried it on, such as King Moses OG, a caregiver in L.A. and Cannabis Cup-winning grower, tattoo aficionado and brand owner of AfterTatt CBD, it not only helps with the inflammation that naturally occurs whenever one gets a new tattoo, but it also helps heal the tattoo itself without damaging the skin or the ink.
 It smells pleasantly, too, which is a bonus in my opinion.

 If you don’t have tattoos but are still plagued by muscle pains, wounds, or skin irritations, then you can also use their healing-blend topical cream, which uses CBD and magnesium, in addition to other powerful ingredients, to treat your ailments.
-This cream works similarly to the healing balms distributed by Humble Flower Co., except that it is somewhat faster-acting and more effective, though not as pleasant to smell or use (you also can’t use this cream as a lip balm, sadly).
+It is faster-acting and effective, too.

-While the growing CBD skin-care market is mostly dominated by small brands seeking to profit off a niche market, there are some larger, more established skin-care companies that have taken notice of the new CBD trend and have decided to jump on board of the hype train in hopes of ripping off a slice of the growing pie.
-Such is the case of Origins, a well-known beauty brand that markets itself as the provider of natural, sustainable and organic beauty products.
+While the growing CBD skin-care market is mostly dominated by small brands, there are some larger, more established skin-care companies that have taken notice of the new CBD trend.
+Such is the case of Origins, a well-known beauty brand, founded by the Estée Lauder Companies in 1990, that markets itself as the provider of natural, sustainable and organic beauty products.
 They have recently released their own CBD-adjacent product: a plastic tube called Hello, Calm filled with an avocado-green paste – a relaxing and hydrating face mask that supposedly contains not CBD, but Cannabis sativa seed oil rich in omega acids and anti-irritants.
 It is a product that is supposed to hydrate, relax, and soothe your skin, leaving you looking and feeling refreshed.

-And finally, we have our last brand and our last product: Namah’s green-tea face cleanser with CBD.
-It’s unlike any other face cleanser I’ve used that it does not produce much foam – indeed, its consistency is more akin to Hora’s super-serum than to anything by Bioré – but it still did a good job washing away impurities and vestiges of makeup from my face, leaving my skin feeling clean and refreshed.
-I can’t speak about its long-term effects on the skin, given that the sample that I was given only lasted for a couple of uses, but I would wager that its CBD contents will promote control of sebum production and help with inflammation caused by acne or other skin problems.
+And finally, we have our last brand and our last product: Namah’s green-tea face cleanser.
+It’s unlike any other face cleanser I’ve used that it does not produce much foam but it still did a good job washing away impurities and vestiges of makeup from my face, leaving my skin feeling clean and refreshed.
+I can’t speak about its long-term effects on the skin, given that the sample that I was given only lasted for a couple of uses, but I would wager that its contents will promote control of sebum production and help with inflammation caused by acne or other skin problems.
 It is the product to look out for.

 Writer: Monica Dias